Camping out: what is it?

 Babies and children need sleep to grow and develop well.
 Good sleep is also important for their health and immunity.

 But babies and young children can have trouble settling to sleep by themselves.

-Camping out is when you stay in your baby’s bedroom to help your baby settle.
-You gradually move further away from your baby and cut back on how much help you give while they’re settling.
+Camping out is when you stay in your baby’s bedroom to help your baby settle at the beginning of the night.
+You gradually move further away from your baby and cut back on how much help you give.

-The idea behind camping out is to help babies and children move away from needing you to feed, pat or cuddle them to sleep.
+The idea behind camping out is to help older babies and young children move away from needing you to feed, pat or cuddle them to sleep.

 Working on baby sleep with a child health professional can increase your chances of success with any child and baby sleep strategy.
 You could think about getting this kind of support before you begin using the camping out technique.

 Before you put your baby into the cot, make sure that your baby is fed, well and comfortable.
 Then put your baby into the cot and follow these steps to help baby settle using camping out:

 - Place a bed, mattress or chair next to your baby’s cot.

 - Lie or sit next to your baby, and pat or stroke baby off to sleep.